cburgmer/json-path-comparison/QUERY_NAMING_PATTERN.md

 - recursive descent `..`
 - root `$`

-## Complex queries
+## Query notations

+A trivial query (with an unspecified document) for selector `$` is "root".

+Simple queries will consist of the root and another operator, e.g. `$.key`.
+Such queries we will just call by the latter operator, e.g. "dot notation".

-We use a limited set of prepositions to describe queries more specifically:
+For more complex queries we use a limited set of prepositions:

-- ... on ..., described specific input query is executed on e.g. dot notation on array
-- ... with/without ..., describes specific selector configuration
+- ... with/without ..., when describing a specific selector configuration,
-  e.g. bracket notation with double quotes
+  e.g. `$["key"]`: "bracket notation with double quotes"
+- ... on ..., when describing the document of the query, e.g. for a document `[1, 42]` with selector `$.key`: "dot notation on array"
-- ... after ..., complex query with multiple selector notations in reverse order dot notation after recursive descent
+- ... after ..., when chaining operators to form a complex query, calling out the operators in reverse order, e.g. `$..key`: "dot notation after recursive descent"

-The following regular expression describes how the prepositions relate to each other:
+The following regular expression describes how the prepositions are intended to be placed relatively to each other:

     ((OPERATOR)(with .*)? after )*(OPERATOR)(with .*)?( on .*)?

-One exception: the "root" operator is used to describe the trivial query `$`, but excluded for any other more complex query.
+A complex example hence could be:
+"array slice without start and end after bracket notation with wildcard on nested arrays" for `$[*][:]` on document `[[1], [2, 3]]`.